 Tschenglser Hochwand (Italian: Croda di Cengles) is situated in Italian South Tyrol (Südtirol / Alto Adige) in Ortler Group.
-The summit is 3375 m high and it is one of the best view points to Ortler and neighboring mountains.
+The summit is 3375 m high and it is one of the best view points to Ortles, Gran Zebrù and neighboring mountains.

-The mountain lies on the northern end of valley called Zaytal (Valle di Zai) and in the northeast has its “own” glacier: Tschenglser Ferner (Vedretta di Cengles).
-Opposite, in the southeast, in the another side of Zaytal, we have the following summits: Kleine Angelusspitze (L’Angelo Piccolo, 3318 m), Hohe Angelusspitze (L’Angelo Grande, 3521 m) and Vertainspitze (Cima Vertana, 3545 m).
-In northwest of Tschenglser Hochwand lies the valley of Razoi.
+The mountain lies on the Northern end of the valley called Zaytal (Valle di Zai) and in the Northeast has its “own” glacier: the small Tschenglser Ferner (Vedretta di Cengles).
+Opposite, in the Southeast, in the other side of Valle di Zai, we have the following summits: Kleine Angelusspitze (L’Angelo Piccolo, 3318 m), Hohe Angelusspitze (L’Angelo Grande, 3521 m) and Vertainspitze (Cima Vertana, 3545 m).
+In the Northwest of Tschenglser Hochwand lies the valley of Razoi.

 The first ascent of Tschenglser Hochwand (Croda di Cengles) was achieved in 1871 by V. Hecht and guide J. Pingerra.

 The best outgoing point to Tschenglser Hochwand is a little town Sulden (Solda), which lies on the height of 1907 m.
 There is no train station, Sulden is best reachable by car (or bus):

 1. From southern Germany: Munich – Garmisch – Landeck – Reschenpass, then in Italy road SS 40 via Mals, later SS 38 via Schlunders towards Passo dello Stlevio, before pass, in Gomagoi turn left towards Sulden.